-For Love of Children (FLOC) provides educational services beyond the classroom to help students succeed from first grade through college and career.
-FLOC brings together students, volunteers, families, and community partners in proven programs that teach, empower, and transform.
+Providing educational support and services beyond the classroom to help students succeed from second grade through college and career.

 Our vision is a city where every child’s potential – regardless of zip code, skin color or family status – is unlocked with a post-secondary degree, opening the doors to success in life.

 - Every child matters and is equally important.

 - The best education combines quality in the classroom with enhanced learning opportunities outside the classroom.

 - Every family who needs and wants these opportunities should have guaranteed access.

 - Every child deserves a clear, viable path to a post-secondary degree.